260-The NYSE Stumble Offers a Lesson for All Leaders

 The New York Stock Exchange was a dominant market leader.
 Its precipitous fall holds lessons for all market leaders in any market.
 Among these lessons are these:

 - Always protect your relationships with the industry’s heart-of-the-market customers.
-These are the key, primary and secondary relationships with the industry’s large customers, those purchasing 80% of the industry’s unit volume.
+These are the key, primary and secondary role relationships with the industry’s Very Large and Large customers ( see HERE), those purchasing 80% of the industry’s unit volume.
 These key relationships usually hold 65% or so of the total industry sales.